AndyZhou952/T2VPipeline/README.md

 ## Acknowledgement
 This pipeline for video/image data processing pipeline in MindSpore is based on the work [here](https://github.com/hpcaitech/Open-Sora/blob/main/docs/data_processing.md) by HPC-AI OpenSora.
-We thank them for their generous support to the open source community.
+We thank them for their generous support to the open-source community.